blevic/nrarfcn/README.md

 ### What is it?

-This is a Python package that calculates the frequency for a given NR-ARFCN, the NR-ARFCN for a given frequency, and related NR band information.
+This is a Python package that calculates the frequency for a given NR-ARFCN, the NR-ARFCN for a given frequency, and related NR band information, according to 3GPP **Rel-17**.

-It follows 3GPP [TS 38.104](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3202), "_5G; NR; Base Station (BS) radio transmission and reception_".
+It follows [3GPP TS 38.104](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3202) v17.6.0: "_5G; NR; Base Station (BS) radio transmission and reception_".

 ### How do I install it?